Here's What Americans Think They'll Need for Retirement

 Whole life insurance

 Whole life insurance is a flexible financial tool that you can use for a variety of reasons—thanks to its cash value.
-Cash value in a whole life policy is guaranteed to grow over time and is unaffected by the ups and downs of the markets., making it a great option for supplementing your retirement savings during a down market, if needed.
+Cash value in a whole life policy is guaranteed to grow over time and is unaffected by the ups and downs of the markets, making it a great option for supplementing your retirement savings during a downturn.

 Whole life insurance provides a legacy and can help protect against market volatility.
 Your cash value is essentially like another cash reserve or stream of retirement income.
 You can access it for any reason and strategically rely on it during down markets.
 The death benefit never expires (as long as you stay current on your premium payments), which allows you to be more deliberate about your legacy.